 1. Almost every girl I’ve ever dated has suffered from depression or anxiety due to hormone imbalance from birth control.
 I decided I didn’t want to put anyone I love through that so I took on the role of birth control myself.

-2. I think birth control is an equal responsibility of the man and woman.
-In my mind men and women are equal on all planes.
+2. I think birth control is an equal responsibility of the man and the woman.
+In my mind, men and women are equal on all planes.
 Sure, there are some big differences between our genders, but one could not exist without the other and responsibility should lie equally on both genders.
 I can have a simple snip done or my female counterpart can take a daily pill, deal with a plastic ring in her vagina, wear a patch on her butt, or any of the similar measures that exist.
 All of these being more time and energy consuming measures than my procedure.
 Also female birth control takes money and both the man and woman should equally pay for that.
 (For any woman wanting long-term birth control, the IUD is the best option I have found and lasts up to 12 years.)

 3. I don’t support the pharmaceutical industry.
-Besides the negative affects many women directly suffer from birth control the world is suffering from the pharmaceutical industry.
-The toxins cause negative impacts in our bodies and that impact continues when it’s flushed into our water systems affecting humans, animals, and our natural environment.
-The health and well being of humankind should not be a profitable venture yet the pharmaceutical industry is a billion or trillion dollar industry.
+Besides the negative affects many women directly suffer because of birth control, the world is suffering from the pharmaceutical industry.
+The toxins cause negative impacts in our bodies and that impact continues when it’s flushed into our water systems, affecting humans, animals, and our natural environment.
+The health and well being of humankind should not be a profitable venture, yet the pharmaceutical industry is a billion or trillion dollar industry.
 Priorities are often skewed when money is that big of a factor and it doesn’t seem that the true health of our citizens is the number one priority.
 I do think there is a place for western medicine, especially for emergencies, but as it is currently being used I choose not to support it where possible.

 5. There are just a lot of other things I’d rather do than have kids.
 That’s a good enough reason in itself, isn’t it?